openshift-knative/docs/versions/v060/knative-serving-v060-OCP-41.md

 # Knative Serving v0.6.0 on OpenShift 4.1
 --------

-Knative Serving can be installed by using the operator available in the OpenShift OperatorHub.
+Knative Serving can be installed by using the Knative Serving operator available on the OpenShift OperatorHub.

-> **IMPORTANT:** This release introduces Knative on an OpenShift 4.1 cluster (OCP).
+> **IMPORTANT:** This release introduces Knative Serving `v0.6.0`on an OpenShift 4.1 cluster (OCP).
 This release should not be used in a production environment.

-> **NOTE:** This release documents the installation of Knative Serving `v0.6.0`.

 ## Prerequisites